-Pumpkin seeds are one of the highest natural sources of protein with all of the essential amino acids.
+Pumpkin seeds are one of the highest plant-based sources of protein containing all essential amino acids.
 A handful of pepitas makes up almost half of the recommended daily allowance of protein.
-They are also a rich source of iron.
-One cup of pepitas accounts for almost half of the recommended daily allowance of iron.
-Pepitas are also a good source of zinc, which has been linked to assisting with prostate health and bone density; and calcium, magnesium, manganese, potassium, phosphorus, and copper; as well as Vitamin A, B and E.
+Pepitas are also a rich source of iron, with one cup delivering almost half of the RDA of iron.
+Pepitas are also a good source of zinc, to bone health, and prostate health in men.
+Pumpkin seeds are also a good source of calcium, magnesium, manganese, potassium, phosphorus, and copper; as well as Vitamins A, B and E.

-Always purchase pumpkin seeds from a health food store with a high turn over to ensure maximum freshness and quality, and store in a sealed glass container in the fridge, and consume within a couple of months.
-You can easily make your own by scooping them out of the pumpkins and then dehydrating them at a low temperature.
-Good news for people with food sensitivities -- pumpkin seeds are not a common allergenic food and contain less oxalates than other raw nuts and seeds.
+Purchase raw pumpkin seeds from a supplier with a high turn over to ensure maximum freshness and quality, and store in a sealed glass container in the fridge, and consume within a couple of months.
+Or scoop seeds out of pumpkins and dehydrate the seeds.

-This milk has a small amount of texture.
+Pumpkin seed milk has a small amount of texture.
 You don't really need to strain it.
-In fact, you will get more nutritional benefit if you don't strain it.
-However, for a silky smooth texture for use in raw smoothies, vegan puddings and desserts, strain the mixture with a nut milk bag or sheer nylon knee-high hosiery.
-Use the smooth pulp for use in crackers, savoury balls, crusts etc. I actually like to add some salt and just eat it with a spoon!
+In fact, you'll get more nutritional benefit if you don't strain it.
+However, for a silky smooth texture like a commercial-style milk for use in recipes, strain in.
+Use the smooth pulp for crackers, savory balls, and crusts.
+I like to add some salt on the pulp and eat it with a spoon!

-Pumpkin seed milk does have a fairly distinctive flavour.
-I like to sweeten it and add a bit of vanilla extract to heighten the flavours.
-It is absolutely delicious mixed with some carrot juice, a pinch of cinnamon and nutmeg, and some Sweet Leaf Vanilla Creme or English Toffee Liquid Stevia.
-I will post my favourite "alkaline, sugar free, pumpkin pie smoothie" tomorrow which uses these ingredients and some raw coconut meat.
-It is TO DIE FOR.
+Pumpkin seed milk does have a distinctive flavor.
+I sweeten it and add a bit of vanilla extract to lift and brighten the flavor.
+Pumpkin seed milk is delicious mixed with some carrot juice and a pinch of cinnamon.
+Try my sugar-free pumpkin pie smoothie.